Data Policy Conflicts and Fallback

-In some cases, two conflicting global data policies may apply to a single data source.
+In some cases, two conflicting global masking policies apply to a single data source.
 When this happens, the policy containing a tag deeper in the hierarchy will apply to the data source to resolve the conflict.

 Consider the following global data policies created by a data governor: